-The Capital Punishment Research Specialist also devoted 802 hours on special projects dealing with capital punishment.
-Much of this time was spent in assisting the Governor's Office in establishing a computer program to record and track pertinent court decisions in the appeals process.
+The Capital Punishment Research Specialist also devoted 209 hours on special projects dealing with capital punishment.
+Much of this time was spent in assisting the Governor's Office in maintaining a data base to record and track pertinent court decisions in the appeals process.